lguarnieri88/notes/_notes/Writing/On Writing.md

 Title: On Writing
 ---

 Why care about writing?
-Because it’s a catalyst for clear thinking, and a raising tide lifts all boats…
+Because it’s a catalyst for clear thinking, and a rising tide lifts all boats…